 The Alcohol and Offenders Criminal Justice Research Programme aims to better understand the extent and nature of alcohol problems in offenders and which effective interventions can address them.
 The relationship between alcohol and crime, in particular violent crime, is clear.
 Therefore reducing alcohol problems in offenders has the potential for wider outcomes such as a reduction in offending and health inequalities.

 The Healthy Working Lives (external link) programme encourages employers to increase staff awareness of alcohol related harm as well as giving information and guidance on the economic and social impact that alcohol and drugs can have on the organisation.
 Support is also given to assist employers to develop and implement workplace alcohol policies.

 The cross organisation alcohol and drug team supports the Alcohol and Drug Partnerships (ADPs) across Scotland to plan and deliver effective local strategies to reduce harm from alcohol and drugs.
-Further information on ADPs and their Core Outcomes can be found on the Scottish Government website along with Alcohol Reports and Key Developments.
+Further information on ADPs and their Core Outcomes can be found on the Scottish Government website.

 Alcohol and Drugs Profiles (external link) are now available from the Scottish Public Health Observatory (ScotPHO) Online Profiles Tools section.
 These profiles contain information on the drugs and alcohol indicators, grouped in line with the seven core outcome areas required for ADP reporting.